 While it may seem impossible, the fact is that some species of fish can climb trees.
 These species have a range of unusual adaptations that allow them to breathe outside the water and use their fins to grasp or even climb tree roots.

-The mangrove killifish (Rivulus marmoratus), found among the mangroves in Florida, Latin America, and the Caribbean, is a strange fish indeed.
+The BBC labels the mangrove killifish (Rivulus marmoratus), found among the mangroves in Florida, Latin America, and the Caribbean, "The most extreme fish on Earth."
 For starters, this is the only vertebrate animal that is known to fertilize its own eggs.
 There are males and females in the species, but most of these little fish are hermaphrodites.
 These fish are short-lived; some survive for only three months, making them the world's shortest-lived vertebrates.

 The most recent discovery by scientists is the Lithogenes wahari or climbing catfish.
 This member of the catfish family can actually grasp with its pelvic fin.
 Specimens have been found clinging to rocks, but it's not a stretch to think that they could climb trees too.
 This fish also has a sort of bony armor that protects its head and tail.

 L. wahari was discovered in 2009.
 According to Science Daily, "Lithogenes wahari shares traits with two different families of fish: the bony armor that protects its head and tail, and a grasping pelvic fin that allows it to climb vertical surfaces."